beatobongco/dibtap/_posts/2023-01-10-virtues-and-the-golden-mean.md

 Money, for example, is just a means to an end.
 Anything you buy with it is just what you think will make you happy.
 Happiness is an end in itself.
 Thus happiness must be the highest good.

-Central to Aristotle's concept of happiness is called _eudaimonia_ (a loaded term that also means well being, human flourishing, and living in a way favored by the gods) is the practice of virtues.
+Central to Aristotle's concept of happiness is called _eudaimonia_ (a loaded term that also means well-being, human flourishing, and living in a way favored by the gods) is the practice of virtues.

 But what are virtues?

-Just as a dog is happiest when it is fulfilling its function: being a dog and doing dog things (e.g. playing fetch or digging as a standin for hunting), humans are happiest doing human things.
+Just as a dog is happiest when it is fulfilling its function: being a dog and doing dog things (e.g. playing fetch or digging as a stand-in for hunting), humans are happiest doing human things.
 But what does it mean for a human to be doing human things?

 Aristotle argues that it is uniquely human to have reason, so reason must be part of our human function.
 For us to do anything well, we need virtue and excellence.
 Virtues are just humans practicing our reasoning so virtues are the pursuit of what it means to be human.
-Being virtuous and praciticng virtues make us happy.
+Being virtuous and practicing virtues make us happy.
 It is an end in itself.

-(From personal experience, I can attest that the times I was happiest were the times I was improving a lot -- I was fulfilling what I thought to be my function, and in order to do that well I needed to exercise, study, read books, practice what I read.
+(From personal experience, I can attest that the times I was happiest were the times I was improving a lot -- I was fulfilling what I thought to be my function, and in order to do that well I needed to exercise, study, read books, practice what I read, travel to expand my horizons.
 This fits in with Aristotle says we build virtues by way of habit.
 Not merely by having virtues, but by practicing and internalizing them.)

 Aristotle provides an elegant tool to define virtues: the [Golden Mean](https://en.wikipedia.org/wiki/Golden_mean_(philosophy)).